Looking for senior living options in Washington? Call now for a FREE initial assessment!

 🏡 Adult Family Homes (AFH)

-Adult Family Homes provide housing and 24-hour care for up to six adults in a warm, residential setting.
+Adult Family Homes provide housing and 24-hour care for up to eight adults in a warm, residential setting.
 These smaller, home-like environments are ideal for older adults who need more personalized assistance than what’s typically available in Assisted Living or Memory Care communities.

 📅 Schedule a Free AFH Consultation ➜